razaaliraza/razaaliraza.github.io/index.md

 (e.g., for Redis throughput by 12% & 99th tail latency by 11%).
 Further, expert
 developers can modify the application to better exploit the new optimizations for more significant gains (e.g., for Redis, throughput by 25% and 99th tail latency by 22%).
-The changes to the Linux kernel are modes (1250 LoC).
+The changes to the Linux kernel are modest (1250 LoC).

 ## Latest News ##
 - **Jun, 2022:** Full length Unikernel Linux (UKL) paper available on arxiv [here](https://arxiv.org/pdf/2206.00789.pdf) and code can be found [here] (https://github.com/unikernelLinux/ukl).